 SmartWool Ski Sox, the U.S. Ski Team’s official sock – fit well, keep you warm, dry, and on the balls of your feet.
 SmartWool Ski Sox come in lots of colors and sizes for kids, adults, skiers and snowboarders.

-For outer layers, bright colors are best for ski jackets and pants (we don’t recommend white once its rubbed up against the car or been spilled with hot cocoa).
-Quality jackets and ski pants made of technical water wicking, wind resistant fabrics are a worthy investment (read: don’t ski in jeans and a cotton hoodie sweatshirt).
+For outer layers, quality jackets and ski pants made of technical water wicking, wind resistant fabrics are a worthy investment (read: don’t ski in jeans and a cotton hoodie sweatshirt).
+Bright colors are best for ski jackets and pants (we don’t recommend white once its rubbed up against the car or been spilled with hot cocoa, besides you disappear in a whiteout).
 Ski attire in fun festive colors pop in photos like skittles on snow.
-Also, bold colors stand out and hopefully help others skiers see you and steer clear, or help you find your family members.
-We are big fans of classic ski apparel from Rossignol, Obermeyer, SKEA.
+Also, bold colors stand out to help others skiers see you and steer clear, or help you find your family members.
+We are big fans of classic performance ski apparel from Montec Wear, Rossignol, SKEA.